Frequently Asked Questions

 8.What about University based work – what will I be expected to do?

 It is compulsory to be at Marjon for the Induction day, ‘taught sessions’ and all conferences, where you will be with all Post Grad students.
-You will also be able to attend some of their subject focus days.
+You will also be able to attend some of their Subject Knowledge days.

 Through these University taught sessions and using your experience in school you will be expected to complete four assignments assessed at Master level.
-More details will be available in the ‘Primary School Direct PGCE with QTS Handbook’.
+More details are available in the ‘Primary School Direct PGCE with QTS Handbook’.